-Permanent exclusion may be applied for behaviour in school, on the journey to/from school, out of school events/trips/visits, outside school where the behaviour gives the school cause for concern.
+Permanent exclusion may be applied for behaviour in school, on the journey to/from school, out of school events/trips/visits, online, outside school where the behaviour gives the school cause for concern.
 These behaviours include but are not restricted to:

-- Supplying alcohol to an/other student/s during the school day or on the journey to/from school or during an activity associated with the school e.g. a school trip - Supplying any quantity of illegal drug or dangerous substance to an/other student/s during the school day or on the journey to/from school or during an activity associated with the school e.g. a school trip - Serious acts of violence, including acts of violence towards staff - Serious sexual misconduct, for example repeated instances of sexual misconduct or a serious one-off incident e.g. behaviour considered as sexual harassing or potential sexual assault or which causes/risks causing serious offence, anxiety or humiliation in the victim and/or witnesses, or which may merit referral to social services or another external agency owing to the nature of the behaviour - Persistent disruptive behaviour - The accumulation of repeated suspensions - Serious breaches of the behaviour policy/code of conduct for students - Any action which may be considered criminal in nature, for example serious acts of theft, occurring in school or out of school where it causes concern about the health/safety/well-being of other students or risks bringing the school into disrepute - Any action or behaviour, which risks or causes, a serious breach of trust or brings the school into disrepute.
+- Supplying alcohol to an/other student/s during the school day or on the journey to/from school or during an activity associated with the school e.g. a school trip - Supplying any quantity of illegal drug or dangerous substance to an/other student/s during the school day or on the journey to/from school or during an activity associated with the school e.g. a school trip - Serious acts of violence, including acts of violence towards staff - Serious sexual misconduct, for example repeated instances of sexual misconduct or a serious one-off incident e.g. behaviour considered as sexual harassing or potential sexual assault or which causes/risks causing serious offence, anxiety or humiliation in the victim and/or witnesses, or which may merit referral to social services or another external agency owing to the nature of the behaviour - Persistent disruptive behaviour - The accumulation of repeated suspensions - Serious breaches of the behaviour policy/code of conduct for students - Any action which may be considered criminal in nature, for example serious acts of theft, occurring in school or out of school where it causes concern about the health/safety/well-being of other students or risks bringing the school into disrepute - Any action or behaviour , which risks or causes, a serious breach of trust or brings the school into disrepute.

-Appendix 1

-Alterations to Detentions System from September 2019
+Appendix 1 Alterations to Detentions System from 2023

-- 1. Automated texts to parents regarding lunchtime DTs, after school DTs, and rescheduled DTs.\ introduction of these is likely to be staged over several weeks in the Autumn as a result of the software programming requirements 2. - 2.
+- 1. Automated texts to parents regarding lunchtime DTs, after school DTs, and rescheduled DTs.\ reintroduce the year 8 runners to inform students. - 2.
 Lunch DT in silence HOA/DHoA supervision. - 3.
-PM DT in silence working on computers in IT1. - 4.
+PM DT in silence working on computers in EN8. - 4.
 Missed lunch DT = 2 x LDTs.
-Missed 2 lunch DTs in an 8-week cycle = isolation one day and isolation for each subsequent missed LDT detention or Friday Afternoon Detention. - 5.
-Missed PM DT = isolation one day or Friday afternoon Detention. - 6.
-Third isolation for non-attendance at detentions (in one term) = 1 day suspension for defiance and refusal to cooperate - 7.
+Missed 2 lunch DTs in an 8-week cycle = internal suspension one day and internal suspension for each subsequent missed LDT detention or Friday afternoon Detention. - 5.
+Missed PM DT = internal suspension one day or Friday afternoon Detention. - 6.
+Third internal suspension for non-attendance at detentions (in one term) = 1 day suspension for persistent violation of school rules; defiance and refusal to cooperate - 7.
 Students who repeatedly receive detentions will have the reasons for their detentions tracked and monitored by the HoA.
 Depending on the circumstances:- - A) Be placed on a Behaviour Agreement with parents (if not already on one) - B) Received additional intervention and support to address poor study habits (e.g. home study) - C) In addition, or alternatively, be sanctioned with a suspension FLOWCHART FOR BEHAVIOUR/WELFARE INTERVENTION

 WAVE ONE:

-All beh naviour management activity undertaken by Classroom Teachers, Tutors, ADoLs, DoL and SLs, Pastoral

-Leads A eads And Heads of Achievement.
+All behaviour management activity undertaken by Classroom Teachers, Tutors , Head of Departments, Assistant Head of Dept, Subject Leaders, Pastoral Leads, Heads of Achievement, Deputy Heads of Achievement.

-☐ E.g. seating plans, greeting students at the door,
+- □ E.g. seating plans, greeting students at the door,

-☐ Use of Demerits/Time-Out/On-Call
+- Use of Demerits/Time-Out/On-Call

-Different types of Report cards
+- Different types of Report cards

-Incident investigations
+- Incident investigations

+WAVE TWO:

-Additio WAVE TWO: nal medium term interventions initiated by the pastoral team.
-0 Internal referral to a specialist member of staff for one-to-one support e.g. for anger management Internal referral for a programme of specialist intervention i.e. ELSA, SEN, Academic Tutor.
-Behaviour Agreement revised 0 Pastoral Lead for single issue support e.g. EDAS, School Nurse, Safer Schools Team Possible Pastoral Support Plan
+Additional medium term interventions initiated by the pastoral team.

+- □ Internal referral to a specialist member of staff for one-to-one support e.g. for anger management - □ Internal referral for a programme of specialist intervention i.e. ELSA, SEN, Academic Tutor. - Behaviour Agreement revised - Destoral Lead for single issue support e.g. EDAS, School Nurse, Safer Schools Team - Possible Pastoral Support Plan